NadaAdem/Online_delivery_Matplotlib_NumPy/README.md

 ## Results

-  This analysis have three caregories of  city types.They are Urban ,Suburban and Rural.
+  This analysis have three caregories of  city types ( Urban ,Suburban and Rural) The below table  provided  their  total number of rides , their  total number of  drivers,their sum of the fares ,their  average fare per ride ,their average fare per driver .

  ![This is an image](https://github.com/NadaAdem/PyBer_Analysis/blob/main/analysis/Average%20city%20type.png)